cpske/ISP/automation/index.md

 Some CI tools are hosted services, like Travis-CI and CircleCI.

-Others CI are self-hosted, meaning you download the code and run it on your own server (typically a virtual server), such as Jenkins and Cruise Control.
+Others CI are self-hosted, meaning you download the code and run it on your own server (typically a virtual server).
+Examples are Jenkins, Hudson, and Cruise Control.
 Travis-CI is reportedly a customized version of Jenkins or Hudson.

 Class Exercise: [Travis CI Demo Project](travis-demo-project)